-Figure 32 shows the average daily number of aircraft that overflew the Southern Suburbs temporary noise monitors in each noise band in the three-month period February 2021 to April 2021 (blue bars) and the same quarter last year (orange bars).
+Figure 32 shows the average daily number of aircraft that overflew the Southern Suburbs temporary noise monitors in each noise band in the three-month period November 2021 to January 2022 (blue bars), the same quarter last year (orange bars), and for Wattle Downs the same quarter from 2019 pre-pandemic (grey bars).
+Wiri data from the same quarter in 2019 pre-pandemic was compromised due to hardware and software issues so has been excluded.